Marketing Cloud, Trailhead...

 - Tens of thousands of records

 …with one, modern CRM platform.
-They also consolidated over 200 security controls (sharing permissions, role-based visibility, etc.), enabling BAE Systems ES to move faster without compromising sensitive information.
+They also consolidated over 200 security controls (sharing permissions, role-based visibility, etc.), enabling Electronic Systems to move faster without compromising sensitive information.
 “If we came across a user experience error previously, it would take us six hours to figure out the resolution because there were so many layers to navigate.
 With this new model, we can figure out what happened within just one minute,” said Whelan.
 “We’re continuing to focus on driving efficiency and insight too.
-Recently I pulled together a new report in under an hour, which will save a team member 2-3 weeks of effort every quarter.”
+Recently I pulled together a new report in under an hour, which will save a team member two to three weeks of effort every quarter.”

 The team is continuing to monitor the number of cases related to the re-platforming, gathering feedback, and refining accordingly.